-APPLY NOW FOR MARL CLASS X!
+APPLY FOR MARL CLASS XI!

 Selection into the MARL program is a competitive process that occurs every two years.

 - An individual who is committed to agriculture and/or rural Minnesota

 - An individual who is committed to the program with time and energy

 - An individual who is a resident of Minnesota, 21 years or older

 - An individual who has some leadership experience in the community or other organizations

 - An individual who demonstrates open-mindedness and willingness to engage with difference